Advocacy

 Advocating for NALHFA Member Interests in Upcoming Federal Rulemaking Processes

 HUD oversees programs that directly impact NALHFA members.
-Administration regulatory actions concerning deregulation and streamlining of these programs, such as Build America, Buy America (BABA), will encourage decreased administrative burden on grantees.
-By streamlining regulatory actions federal housing program participants will increase capacity to further build out housing units for communities in need.
+Administration regulatory actions concerning deregulation and streamlining of these programs, such as Build America, Buy America (BABA) and the Community Reinvestment Act, will encourage decreased administrative burden on grantees.
+By streamlining regulatory actions, federal housing program participants will increase capacity to further build out housing units for communities in need.

 For more information, contact the NALHFA team at 202-367-1197 or [email protected].